Nandaka/DanbooruDownloader/readme.txt

        For shimmie based board, shm_user=<username; shm_session=<long string>
     4. Paste the Cookie value to the Username field.
     5. Set Login Type to Cookie.
 Refer to http://i.imgur.com/rCCjnPs.png
+	6. Ensure the User-Agent from the browser also matching with User-Agent in the Settings tab.

 Q8: Downloading tags.xml from Sankaku is too slow, what I can do?
 A8: Sankaku doesn't allow to download the tags json/xml directly, so the application need to